4 Sources

 Copy Link

-Jeff Bezos' new $6.2 billion AI venture Project Prometheus has acquired General Agents, a startup developing autonomous computer agents.
-The acquisition signals Bezos' ambitious return to operational leadership in AI-driven manufacturing.
+Jeff Bezos' new AI venture Project Prometheus has quietly acquired General Agents, a startup developing autonomous computer agents, as part of its $6.2 billion mission to revolutionize manufacturing with AI systems for computers, cars, and spacecraft production.

 1